Lewis Fiorini: Manchester City

 An attacking midfielder, Fiorini began his career at Manchester City and has progressed through several age groups.
 On 2 July 2021, he signed a new long-term contract at the club, keeping him at Manchester City until the summer of 2026.

-NAC Brada (loan)
+NAC Breda (loan)

 On 20 August 2020, Fiorini joined NAC Breda on a season-long loan, during which time he scored six goals and achieved five assists.

 Lincoln City (loan)

 On 2 July 2021, Fiorini signed a season-long loan at Lincoln City, admitting that he spoke with Manchester City teammate and ex-Lincoln City loanee Morgan Rogers about joining the club.
 He made his debut on the 10 August, coming off the bench in an EFL Cup tie against Shrewsbury Town which saw the Imps lose on penalties, with Fiorini missing their final one.
 He scored his first goal for the club, during a 5–1 victory against Cambridge United on 11 September 2021.